bokkypoobah/GizerCrowdsaleAudit/audit/code-review/GizerTokenSale.md

   /* ICO parameters (ICO dates can be modified by owner after deployment) */

+  // BK NOTE - The following statements are not constants and show be camelCased
   // BK Ok - new Date(1510754400 * 1000).toUTCString() => "Wed, 15 Nov 2017 14:00:00 UTC"
   uint public DATE_ICO_START = 1510754400; // 15-Nov-2017 14:00 UTC
   // BK Ok - new Date(1513346400 * 1000).toUTCString() => "Fri, 15 Dec 2017 14:00:00 UTC"